The Ipcress File (TV series): Reception

-Nick Hilton of The Independent gave the first episode four out of five stars, praising its 'vintage' approach to spy thrillers.
+Nick Hilton of The Independent gave the first episode four out of five stars, praising its "vintage" approach to spy thrillers.

-Chris Bennion in The Telegraph laments that "Joe Cole is horribly miscast as Harry Palmer" but "the rest is terrific", calling this adaptation of Len Deighton's novel "atmospheric, cool and compelling."
+Chris Bennion in The Telegraph laments that "Joe Cole is horribly miscast as Harry Palmer" but "the rest is terrific", calling this adaptation of Len Deighton's novel "atmospheric, cool and compelling".

 The Spectator's James Walton praised the "impeccably twisty" production but said its main aim "is to be as cool and stylish as the 1960s films and TV it was paying tribute to" and that "everyone involved will continue to speak and act not like people in real life, so much as characters in cool and stylish spy films."

-Writing in The Observer, Barbara Ellen gave The Ipcress File a cool review, saying that these types of show all hang on the leading man, stating that Joe Cole is "just too young looking, too choirboy-pretty" but goes on to write that "he's sneaking into the role like a cat through a side window.
-It's all in the cocky backchat, the crackles of masked intelligence, the wary glints; the acknowledgment that whatever else is going on in cold war Britain, for Palmer, surfing the class system is part of it.’.
+Writing in The Observer, Barbara Ellen gave The Ipcress File a cool review, writing that these types of show all hang on the leading man, stating that Joe Cole is "just too young looking, too choirboy-pretty" but goes on to write that "he's sneaking into the role like a cat through a side window.
+It's all in the cocky backchat, the crackles of masked intelligence, the wary glints; the acknowledgment that whatever else is going on in cold war Britain, for Palmer, surfing the class system is part of it."

-“It would be a pretty good drama”, said Anita Singh in The Daily Telegraph if it didn't have to live up to the 1965 film.
-“Gorgeous period stylings, an atmospheric production and assured direction all do justice” to the story, but it lacks "charm".
-Still, the costumes are “fabulous”, the look of the show is "beautiful" and the story "motors along nicely," and Singh praises the production for sticking with Len Deighton's original creation and not trying to "turn Palmer into an action hero."
+"It would be a pretty good drama", said Anita Singh in The Daily Telegraph if it didn't have to live up to the 1965 film.
+"Gorgeous period stylings, an atmospheric production and assured direction all do justice” to the story, but it lacks "charm".
+Still, the costumes are "fabulous", the look of the show is "beautiful" and the story "motors along nicely", and Singh praises the production for sticking with Len Deighton's original creation and not trying to "turn Palmer into an action hero."

-Writing in The New Statesman, Rachel Cooke asked "Why remake The Ipcress File?", saying that "despite there being so many good spy novels waiting to be adapted, ITV proved it has no imagination by commissioning a reworking of the classic."
-Cooke laments Joe Cole's 'lack of charisma', says Lucy Boynton is "as woefully stiff as a Thunderbirds puppet", but praises Tom Hollander's performance as he "oozes patrician superiority".
+Writing in The New Statesman, Rachel Cooke asked "Why remake The Ipcress File?", writing that "despite there being so many good spy novels waiting to be adapted, ITV proved it has no imagination by commissioning a reworking of the classic."
+Cooke laments Joe Cole's "lack of charisma", writes that Lucy Boynton is "as woefully stiff as a Thunderbirds puppet", but praises Tom Hollander's performance as he "oozes patrician superiority".
 Cooke's piece concludes that "there's something more than a little ersatz about this series, as well as something quite boring."